Polyvector fields and polydifferential operators associated with Lie pairs: Polydifferential operators and polyvector fields for Lie pairs

 When we say that the above diagram is a double complex, we mean in particular that each square of the grid commutes.
-Hence the hypercohomology is the cohomology of the complex
+Hence the total cohomology is the cohomology of the complex

 Recall that, the degree of the operator $d$ being $+1$, the usual sign convention for the \emph{tensor product} of linear maps in the presence of gradings dictates that